 Some investors go to great lengths to gain an edge over the market.
 In recent years, a cottage industry of tech firms has sprouted up which provides “alternative data” to those willing to pay for it.
 These firms process and provide information on everything from weather to web searches to satellite imagery and sell it for some serious money to large investors looking to get an advantage.

-By Investing in Index Funds, You Diversify and Have Humility
+Investing in Index Funds Gives You Diversity and Humility

 Picking individual stocks is fraught with all kinds of uncertainty.
 For starters, by investing in one stock, the investor takes on unsystematic risk, or the risk that comes from the uncertainty tied to investing in a single stock or industry.
 Another term to describe this is “diversifiable risk.”